Soumi060/temperature--converter-/README.md

-Download the Project from GitHub
+Download the Project from GitHub.
-Open your repo link
+Open your repo link.
-Click the green “Code” button
+Click the green “Code” button.
-Click Download ZIP
+Click Download ZIP.
-Extract the ZIP file on your computer
+Extract the ZIP file on your computer.